Other Funding Options

 - Working part-time can also help students build their resumes and gain a network of new friends and mentors.

-- Some students may be offered Federal Work-Study (FWS) based on financial need as determined by submission of their Free Application for Federal Student Aid (FAFSA), but students do not need to have FWS to apply for part-time jobs on- and off-campus.
+- Some students may be offered Federal Work-Study (FWS) based on financial need as determined by their Free Application for Federal Student Aid (FAFSA), but students do not need to have FWS to apply for part-time jobs on- and off-campus.

 Credit-Based Loans